SylviaOne/Repo-hub/README.md

-## What happens when you anger a brain surgeon?
-They will give you a piece of your mind.
+## How many hipsters does it take to change a lightbulb?
+Oh, it's a really obscure number.
+You've probably never heard of it.